Planning of Clean Rooms

 Materials

 There are also guidelines for the cleaning of clean rooms, especially with regard to the cleaning agents to be used.
-Horizontal and vertical surfaces should be easy to clean and resistant to chemicals.
+The choice of material for horizontal and vertical surfaces should be easy to clean and resistant to chemicals.